 A student of the great Boerhaave, the father of physiology, and clinical teaching.
 Swieten published, in Latin, five volumes on his teachings; those volumes influenced medical practice throughout Europe.
 It also contained the first description of episodic cluster headache.

 Swieten exchanged letters with Linnaeus on botanical matters for over a decade.

-He named his youngest daughter, Maria Theresia after the Empress, who was also her godmother.
-His son Godfried would become famous in his own right as Austrian ambassador and patron of great classical composers such as Haydn, Mozart and Beethoven.
+He named his youngest daughter, Maria Theresia, after the Empress, who was also her godmother.
+His son Godfried would become famous in his own right as an Austrian ambassador and patron of great classical composers such as Haydn, Mozart, and Beethoven.